 Renters Expected To Fare Better Next Year

-“Shifting supply and demand dynamics in 2023 will likely give renters the upper hand as they look to lease new units, tempering after a historic run-up in during the course of the ,” reports Lynn Pollack in Globe St.
+“Shifting supply and demand dynamics in 2023 will likely give renters the upper as they to lease new units, tempering rent growth after a historic run-up in prices during the course of the pandemic,” reports Lynn Pollack in Globe St.

-Despite record new inventory of multifamily units, experts expect that fewer renters will be trying to move, giving them more bargaining , Pollack explains.
+Despite new inventory of multifamily units, experts expect that fewer renters will be trying to , giving them bargaining power, Pollack .
 “We’re on track to end 2022 with the weakest net apartment demand since 2009.
-Low consumer and weak household formation tells us Americans are in ‘wait and see’ mode,” Jay Parsons, Head of Economics and Principals at RealPage.
+Low consumer confidence and weak household formation tells us Americans are in ‘wait and see’ mode,” says Jay Parsons, of Economics and Industry Principals at RealPage.

-According to ApartmentList, “This shift already appears to be underway, as evidenced by the recent declines in the national median rent.
-The factors that have driven that dip – namely, cooling demand colliding with rising inventory – are likely to persist into next year.”
-This is good news for renter households, particularly as pandemic-era eviction protection and programs come to an end.
+According to ApartmentList, “This shift already appears to be underway, as evidenced by the recent declines in the median rent.
+The factors that have driven that dip – namely, cooling demand colliding with inventory – are likely to persist into next year.”
+This is good news for renter households, particularly as pandemic-era protection and rental assistance programs come to an end.

 Read More